dotnet/docs-maui/docs/xaml/markup-extensions/consume.md

 .NET Multi-platform App UI (.NET MAUI) XAML markup extensions help enhance the power and flexibility of XAML by allowing element attributes to be set from a variety of sources.

-For example, you typically set the `Color` property of `BoxView` like this:
+For example, you typically set the `Color` property of <xref:Microsoft.Maui.Controls.BoxView> like this:

 ```xaml
 <BoxView Color="Blue" />